 Their underwear offering includes boxers, briefs and boxer briefs in a wide variety of colors, patterns and fabrics.

-Interestingly, in addition to the classic cotton boxers you’d expect from a brand like Banana, they also have a line of “tech cotton,” underwear, which blends cotton with lyocell and lycra for a stretchier, sweat-wicking combo.
+Interestingly, in addition to the classic cotton boxers you’d expect from a brand like Banana Republic, they also have a line of “tech cotton,” underwear, which blends cotton with lyocell and lycra for a stretchier, sweat-wicking combo.

 Uniqlo has become one of the most popular Japanese brands in North America and around the world thanks to their smart, functional and stylish approach to basics and staple pieces.